-The history of the WHHL rabbit and WHHLMI rabbit strains, including the development, the charcateristics, and their contribution to studies on cardiovascular disease and the development of therapeutics is described in two review articles.
+The history of the WHHL and WHHLMI rabbit strains, their characteristics, and their contributions to cardiovascular disease research and therapeutic development are discussed in two review articles.

-Review articles about the histry of WHHL and WHHLMI rabbits.
+Review articles about the history of WHHL and WHHLMI rabbits.

 1) The History of the WHHL Rabbit, an Animal Model of Familial Hypercholesterolemia (I)